JasonInd/ChatGPT-DiscordBot/README.md

 ### ChatGPT Official API - `bot.py`

-`/chat (message) [temperature (optional)]` - Talk to chatGPT and get a response.
-You can adjust the temperature from 0-1 which controls how random the output is, by default it is 0.75
+`/chat (message) [new_conversation (optional)] [temperature (optional)]` - Talk to chatGPT and get a response.
+You can adjust the temperature from 0-1 which controls how random the output is, by default it is 0.75.
+New conversations can be started via setting the new_conversation option to True

 `/rollback [amount]` - Go back a set amount of conversation steps in your message history